These Stress-Fighting Adaptogens Are the New Superfoods

 2011 study published in Evidence Based Complementary and Alternative Medicine drew a correlation between maca and a lower risk of bone fractures, lower body mass index and lower systolic blood pressure.
 Researchers believe that using maca as an adaptogen shows great promise, but there isn’t any current research to support its use in fighting stress.
 Maca is widely available in stores as a powder you can add to pretty much anything (think smoothies and acai bowls) and as a dietary supplement.

 Read more: Brighten Your Morning With This Gorgeous Smoothie Bowl Recipe

 Photo Credit: pkanchana/iStock/GettyImages

 WHAT DO YOU THINK?

 Considering adding adaptogens to your daily wellness routine?
 Make sure to chat with your doctor first.
+She can help determine which of these might work best for you and the right dose for your needs.
 And don’t take them if you’re pregnant or breast-feeding.
 You should also know there are different species of each adaptogen, so make sure you read the labels.
 Each of the scientific names for these specific adaptogens can be found on the previous slides.

 Now, tell us: Had you heard of adaptogens before?
 Have you ever used any of these?
 Which ones were new to you?
 Have you heard of any others?
 Share your thoughts, suggestions and questions in the comments below!